Eulalio Tordil shootings: Incidents

 On May 5, 2016, Eulalio Tordil drove to High Point High School in Beltsville, Maryland where his estranged wife Gladys was picking up her daughters.
-Tordil confronted her and injured a male (John Lancaster) who tried to intervene, before fatally shooting her in her SUV.
+Tordil confronted her and injured a male (John Lancaster) who tried to intervene, before fatally shooting her a total of six times in her SUV.
 Gladys's daughter was exiting the school and also attempted to aid her mother, who shouted at her and urged her to run away.
 Her daughter ran back into the school and called 911, identifying her stepfather as the shooter.

 Tordil then drove off, and the Prince George's County police released a photo and description of his vehicle.
 On May 6, Tordil drove to a Macy's store in the Westfield Montgomery Mall and opened fire, killing one man and injuring two others while attempting to car-jack a vehicle to evade police detection.
 Tordil soon fled to a nearby Giant Supermarket in Aspen Hill, where he shot and killed a woman sitting in her car while he attempted to steal it.
 The victim of this third attack, Claudina Molina, fought back against Tordil, knocking off his glasses.
 During the incidents, all Montgomery County Public Schools were ordered to shelter in place.
 The main campus of the National Institutes of Health was also on high alert, and the Montgomery College campuses were locked down.
 Local recreation centers, park facilities, and library branches in Montgomery County were closed.

 After the third shooting, Tordil visited a nearby Dunkin' Donuts and Boston Market for coffee and lunch.
 It was the same Boston Market where John Allen Muhammad and Lee Boyd Malvo ate lunch during their spree.
 Tordil was arrested before 3:00 pm in Aspen Hill, and charged with the first-degree murder of Gladys Tordil, two counts of first-degree murder, two counts of attempted first-degree murder, and four counts of use of a handgun in the commission of a felony in connection with the Montgomery County shootings.
 He intended to die after the shootings via suicide by cop, but was overwhelmed by over 100 police officers.
 Besides his estranged wife, all of his other targets were complete strangers to him.